duck0306/hello-world/README.md

 # hello-world
 beggining
 Hi,
 I'd like to learn something new.
-I'm interested in CSS, HTML... actually everything whochhelp you to work as a front-end developer.
+I'm interested in CSS, HTML... actually everything which help you to work as a front-end developer.